 Higher costs to open an account

 An obvious disadvantage to trading with an ECN broker as opposed to an STP one is the much higher average minimum deposit.
-ECN brokers are not geared toward offering their service to small retail traders – their target client is one that knows how to make the best use of the direct connection to liquidity providers these brokers offer.
+ECN brokers are not geared toward offering their service to small retail traders – their target client knows how to make the best use of the direct connection to liquidity providers these brokers offer.
 Therefore, it is common practice for an STP broker to open a micro account, costing anywhere from $1 to $10.

-An ECN account, at the other hand, usually requires a minimum deposit of between $500 and $1000.
+An ECN account, on the other hand, usually requires a minimum deposit of between $500 and $1000.
 This is not only less accessible to a lot of smaller retail traders, but also means they incur a higher risk by depositing and trading with more money they could lose!

 Higher trading costs for low-volume traders